-As outlined, in the mid and near-term demand begins to become more certain and refined along a spectrum from FTEs per month per WP group, to the specific sectoral validations required per day.
+As outlined, in the mid and near-term, demand begins to become more certain and refined moving from FTEs per month per WP group, to the specific sector validations required per day.
 Forecasting our supply becomes more refined too and high-level assumptions where possible are replaced with objective intelligence such as notice given by individuals retiring, loss of an individual's medical and parental leave dates.